monster-js/monster-js/docs/getting-started/installation.md

 ## Step 1: Install the Monster CLI

-The **Monster CLI** can be installed globally on your system via npm or yarn, allowing you to manage Monster projects efficiently.
+The **Monster CLI** can be installed globally on your system via npm or yarn, allowing you to manage Monster JS projects efficiently.

 ### Installation with npm